psanyalaich/oral-cancer-histopathology-ml/README.md

 This helps remove background regions and focuses feature extraction on tissue regions.

+Images with very low tissue coverage were excluded from texture feature computation using a minimum tissue-area threshold.

 # Feature Extraction
 The machine learning models do not directly analyze raw images.